khuss/RL_Network_Routing/README.md

 The WAN based network is defined in  `NetworkEnv.py` made of 5 nodes in a partial-mesh topology, connected by a full-duplex communication link, thus two linked nodes can send and receive packets to each other at the same time.
 Finally, the nodes all have a fixed queue size used as a First in First out to dispatch the packets to be processed.

+The environemnt has therefore a multidiscrete state space that is determined by  `[number of nodes x queue size]`.

 The specifications for the topology are defined in the `NetworkEnv` class definition and can be customized to another topolgy provided the `take_action` function is also changed accordingly.

 ### Step